crocodile13/esp-watering-system/README.md

 # Automatic Plant Watering System

-This project is designed to create an automatic watering system for plants, controlled via an ESP8266.
-It manages watering cycles and monitors the current watering status, including the time remaining until the next watering.
+ Minimalist program for an automatic plant watering system, controlled via an ESP32/ESP8266.
 The system can be monitored remotely through a web interface.

 ![Watering System](web_interface_image.png)

 ## Features

 - **Automatic Watering**: The system waters the plants at regular intervals.
-- **Real-Time Monitoring**: The web interface displays the remaining time until the next watering and the time elapsed since the last watering.
-- **Watering Cycles**: The total number of completed watering cycles is tracked and displayed on the web page.
+- **Pseudo Real-Time Monitoring**: The web interface displays the remaining time until the next watering, the time elapsed since the last watering and total number of completed watering cycles.
+The counters on the web interface are updated using a mix of local management and server requests to minimize network dependency for monitoring.
-- **Web Interface**: Access the system through a browser to view and monitor the current status.
+- **Resilience to restarts/power outages**: The internal flash is used to periodically save the system's state, allowing it to restore the state after a restart.
+- **Fully configurable**: Almost everything is configurable through macros.

+## Dependencies
+- ESP8266WiFi.h
+- ESP8266WebServer.h
+- LittleFS.h
+- stdlib.h

 ## Installation